 The law prohibits coworkers, supervisors, managers, and third parties with whom an employee comes into contact from engaging in harassment, discrimination, or retaliation.
-Any person who has suffered harassment, discrimination, or retaliation or who has learned of harassment, discrimination, or retaliation may report file a formal or informal complaint of harassment, discrimination, or retaliation.
+Any person who has suffered harassment, discrimination, or retaliation may report file a formal or informal complaint of harassment, discrimination, or retaliation.
 Complainants may have the option of filing a Complaint.

-All responsible employees are required to report all actual or suspected sexual harassment to the [designate position], immediately.
+All responsible employees are required to report all actual or suspected sexual harassment to the Assistant Superintendent/Vice President of Human Resources or designee, immediately.
 A responsible employee is any employee who has the authority to take action to redress sexual harassment or provide supportive measures to students, or who has been given the duty of reporting incidents of sexual harassment to an appropriate District official who has that authority.